Templarian/magnetic-tiles/README.md

 ## Frequently Asked Questions

-Q. Where to purchase magnets?
+Where to purchase magnets?

-> A. Amazon, etc...
+> Amazon, etc...

-Q. What kind of 3D printer is required?
+What kind of 3D printer is required?

-> A. Any consumer grade printer such as an Ender 3 will work fine.
+> Any consumer grade printer such as an Ender 3 will work fine.

-Q. How do miniatures magnet into place?
+How do miniatures magnet into place?

 > Place a magnet perferably 6x6x2mm in the center of the base.

-Q. Why?
+Why?

-> A. Magnets.
+> Magnets.